Cancer Prevention, Control, & Survivorship Program

 Description of the Program

-The overall mission of the Cancer Prevention, Control, and Survivorship Program (CPCS) is to intervene across the cancer continuum (cancer prevention to survivorship) to reduce the incidence, promotion and progression of cancer, to minimize morbidity and mortality and optimize quality of life.
+The overall mission of the Cancer Prevention, Control, and Survivorship Program (CPCS) is to reduce the incidence, promotion and progression of cancer, to minimize disease morbidity and mortality, and optimize quality of life.
 The program includes high impact translational science; a focus on understanding and attenuating disparity in disease risk and outcomes; and the ability to access and affect unique populations in our catchment area and beyond.

-The program is led by Drs.
-Michael Antoni and Erin Kobetz.
+The program is led by Dr. Erin Kobetz.
 Members represent multiple University departments and disciplines, including communications, education, engineering, epidemiology and public health sciences, microbiology/immunology, medical oncology, pediatrics, psychology, and psychiatry.
 The membership is balanced across basic, population and clinical research.

 Goals of the Program

-- CANCER RISK IN DIVERSE COMMUNITIES: Aims to identify the risk factors and risk conditions (e.g., genetic, behavioral, cultural, and environmental) associated with cancer onset and progression throughout South Florida.
+- To identify innate and modifiable risk factors and risk conditions (e.g., genetic, behavioral, cultural, and environmental) associated with cancer onset and progression.

-- ADAPTATION TO CANCER TREATMENT AND SURVIVORSHIP ACROSS THE LIFE COURSE: Aims to conduct biobehavioral research aimed to understand and intervene on processes of adaptation to cancer treatment and survivorship across the life course.
+- To understand and promote adaptation to cancer treatment and survivorship across the life course.

 - Maria T. Abreu, M.D.